jackson951/Telemetry-Management-API-CRUD-operations/README.md

 ## Overview

-This project implements a CRUD RESTful API for managing telemetry data related to automation executions at NWU Tech Trends.
-The API allows users to track time savings associated with automation, grouped by project and client.
+This project is designed to help NWU Tech Trends track and manage the time and cost savings achieved through automation solutions.
+By developing a CRUD RESTful API, the system will manage telemetry data, providing insights into savings grouped by project and client.
+This API will facilitate efficient data handling and reporting, ensuring stakeholders can easily access and analyze the impact of automation.

 ## Features